Kaushal28/K8s-handsons/README.md

 ## task 7

-- Created a service account, kanister pod, a cluster role for listing pods and role binding with service account in default namespace and then from kanister pod, made a REST API call to kube API server using the following commands and it listed the pods from kube-system namespace:
+- Created a service account, kanister pod, a cluster role for listing pods and role binding with service account in default namespace and then from kanister pod, made a REST API call to kube API server using the following commands and it listed the pods from kube-system namespace (https://stackoverflow.com/a/30739416/5353128):
     ```bash
     KUBE_TOKEN=$(cat /var/run/secrets/kubernetes.io/serviceaccount/token)
     curl -sSk -H "Authorization: Bearer $KUBE_TOKEN" \